jhanink/javascript-things/README.md

 ## `arrow functions (es6)`

 * Arrow functions inherit '`this`' from the enclosing context, also known as 'lexical' or 'static' context.
 The '`this`' reference is not dynamically determined and is not observed when supplied from a `bind`, `call`, or `apply` method.
-   * A function that isn't already bound can be re-wired to a different object.
+   * A regular function that isn't already bound can be re-wired to a different object.
    * An arrow function is equivalent to function() {}.bind(this) that is statically bound and cannot be re-bound
 * Arrow functions do not get their own '`arguments`' object.
 * Since arrow functions don't get a proper '`arguments`', use a 'rest' parameter instead.